Agencia Nacional de Inteligencia

-The Agencia Nacional de Inteligencia (ANI) is the Chilean government national intelligence agency.
+The National Intelligence Agency (Spanish: Agencia Nacional de Inteligencia) is the Chilean government national intelligence agency.
 Created in 2004, its mission is to coordinate, and advise the President on, intelligence.
 It is attached administratively to the Ministry of the Interior.

 Its current director is Gonzalo Yuseff Quiroz.
 The previous director was Gustavo Villalobos, who was also the last director of Directorate of Public Security and Information (Dirección de Seguridad Pública e Informaciones in Spanish).
-ANI's budget is approximately $4 million USD.
+ANI's budget is approximately US$4 million.

 Background

 The history of the Chilean intelligence services originates in the early nineteenth century, when a Military Secret Service was created to conduct special operations.
 Its most notable work was during the War of the Pacific, when it carried out several successful missions.
 These were recreated in a very popular military novel in Chile, Adiós al Séptimo de Línea, by Jorge Inostroza Cuevas.